pepaslabs/pogoplug_mobile_uboot_installer/README.md

 * Boot your Linux distro of choice from USB or SD card
   * (uboot expects a bootable ext3 partition labelled 'rootfs')

+Note: If you are rebooting back into the stock Pogoplug Linux install, don't freak out when you can't ssh into it anymore.
+You have to run that `curl` command again every time it boots into its stock OS.

 ## Credits